shuowang97/reactProject/README.md

 # reactProject

-This is the source codes of the project inside another repository "deployVersion-MERN project".
-For the function of this project, please check readme in "deployVersion" repository.
+This is the source codes of the project.
+For the readme file of this project, please check readme in "deployVersion-MERN project" repository.